-Gabapentin (Neurontin), released in the early 1990’s, soon became one of Pfizer’s most profitable drugs until litigation for misleading claims and increased suicide risk markedly dampened such enthusiasm.
+Gabapentin (Neurontin), released in the early 1990’s, soon became one of Warner-Lambert/Pfizer’s most profitable drugs until litigation for misleading claims and increased suicide risk markedly dampened enthusiasm.
 Gabepentin is not FDA-approved for general pain relief.
-Side effects and withdrawal adverse effects carry certain risks, as with all prescription drugs.
+Side effects and withdrawal adverse effects carry certain risks.

 Gabapentin (Neurontin) is a not entirely understood medication that was originally approved for treating seizures and some types of nerve pain.

-We have assembled some information on these topics (see below) to help in researching the subject.
+We have assembled some information on these topics below, to help in researching the subject.
 We can freely offer more information on request.

 15 Years Experience by Professionals Who Understand Your Journey.

 The two FDA-approved uses for gabapentin (Neurontin) are for the treatment of partial seizures in adults and children, and also to reduce pain stemming from nerve damage caused by shingles.

 Other uses came about after uncontrolled studies were sponsored by the drug manufacturer, but the evidence did not strongly support the drug manufacturer’s claims.
 Pfizer was sued for false advertising as a result.
 Such marketing practices are illegal; however, the prescribing for off label uses does not carry the same legal repercussions.

 Alcohol withdrawal management